PvPClt/project/fsb_en.md

 **OFF-DUTY ENTERTAINMENT**

-Moscow, Russia.
-A cozy high-rise apartment.
+Russia, Moscow.
+A cozy apartment in a high-rise building.
+Inside — two Russian intelligence officers relaxing comfortably in armchairs.
 Two glasses and a bottle of top-shelf cognac on the table.
-Kicking back in their leather armchairs, two Russian intelligence officers are shooting the breeze.

 **VECHIRKO**: